-\begin{description} \item[Case 1:] The enabled rule for $p_{r+2}$ modifies its clock to $r+2$. \\ Assume w.r.g. $p_{r+2}$ is the only activated processor hence its clock takes the value $r+2$.
-The following cases are possible in the new configuration: \begin{description} \item[Case 1.1:] $p_{r+2}$ is not enabled.\\ If the execution started from $\gamma_{1}$, then no processor is enabled, which contradicts the liveness property of \textbf{AU}. \item[Case 1.2 :] $p_{r+2}$ is enabled and after execution its clock modifies to $r+1$.\\ Let $\epsilon$ be an execution starting from $\gamma_{1}$ in which only $p_{r+2}$ is activated.
+\begin{description} \item[Case 1.1:] $p_{r+2}$ is not enabled.\\ If an execution started from $\gamma_{1}$, then no processor is enabled, which contradicts the liveness property of \textbf{AU}. \item[Case 1.2 :] $p_{r+2}$ is enabled and the enabled rule modifies its clock into $r+1$.\\ Let $\epsilon$ be an execution starting from $\gamma_{1}$ where only $p_{r+2}$ is activated.
 Consequently, the clock of the processor $p_{r+2}$ takes infinitely the following sequence of values: $r+1,r+2$.
 In this execution, $p_{r+2}$ executes infinitely often while processors from $p_{0}$ to $p_{r}$ are never enabled.
-Note that $p_{r+1}$ is not enabled when $H_{p_{r+2}}=r+2$, hence this processor is never infinitely enabled.
-Overall, this execution is allowed by the weakly fair scheduler, however it starves $p_{r+1}$, which contradicts the liveness property of $\mathcal{A}$. \item[Case 1.3 :] $p_{r+2}$ is enabled and after execution it modifies its clock to $r$.\\ The execution of this rule leads to case 2. \end{description} \item[Case 2 :] The enabled rule for $p_{r+2}$ modifies its clock into $r$. \\ Assume w.r.g. $p_{r+2}$ is the only activated processor and after its execution the new configuration verifies one of the the following cases: \begin{description} \item[Case 2.1 :] $p_{r+2}$ is not enabled.\\ If the execution started from $\gamma_{2}$, then no processor is enabled, which contradicts the liveness property (the network is starved). \item[Case 2.2 :] $p_{r+2}$ is enabled and its clock modifies to $r+1$.\\ Let $\epsilon$ be an execution starting from $\gamma_{2}$ which contains only actions of $p_{r+2}$ (its clock takes infinitely the following value sequence : $r+1,r$).
+Note that $p_{r+1}$ is not enabled when $c_{p_{r+2}}=r+2$, hence this processor is never infinitely enabled.
+In conclusion, this execution is allowed by the weakly fair scheduler.
+Note that this execution starves $p_{r+1}$, which contradicts the liveness property of $\mathcal{A}$. \item[Case 1.3 :] $p_{r+2}$ is enabled and the enabled rule modifies its clock into $r$.\\ The execution of this rule leads to case 2. \end{description}

+\item[Case 2 :] The enabled rule for $p_{r+2}$ modifies its clock into $r$. \\ Assume without loss of generality that $p_{r+2}$ is the only activated processor and after its execution the new configuration satisfies one of the the following cases:

+\begin{description} \item[Case 2.1 :] $p_{r+2}$ is not enabled.\\ If an execution started from $\gamma_{2}$, then no processor is enabled, which contradicts the liveness property (the network is starved). \item[Case 2.2 :] $p_{r+2}$ is enabled and the enabled rule modifies its clock into $r+1$.\\ Let $\epsilon$ be an execution starting from $\gamma_{2}$ that contains only actions of $p_{r+2}$ (its clock takes infinitely the following value sequence : $r+1,r$).
 In this execution, $p_{r+2}$ executes a rule infinitely often (by construction) and processors from $p_{0}$ to $p_{r}$ are never enabled.
-Note that $p_{r+1}$ is not enabled when $H_{p_{r+2}}=r$, so this processor is never infinitely enabled.
-In conclusion, this execution verifies the weakly fair scheduling.
+Note that $p_{r+1}$ is not enabled when $c_{p_{r+2}}=r$, so this processor is never infinitely enabled.
+In conclusion, this execution satisfies the weakly fair scheduling.